PatCH0816/PatCH0816.github.io/content/publication/2023-caption-based-xai/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - admin
+  - Amil V. Dravid
-  - Patrick Koller, Amil V. Dravid, Prof. Dr. Guido Schuster, Prof. Dr. Aggelos Katsaggelos
+  - Prof. Dr. Guido Schuster
+  - Prof. Dr. Aggelos Katsaggelos

 # # Author notes (optional)
 # author_notes: